mathigon/textbooks/content/sequences/content.md

 {.text-center} `x_n = 1/(  sqrt(5)) ( ((1 + sqrt(5))/2)^n + ((1 - sqrt(5))/2)^n )`

-We could also pick different starting points for the Fibonacci numbers (i.e. not two 1s).
+We could also try picking different starting points for the Fibonacci numbers (i.e. not two 1s).
 The resulting sequences are called __Lucas numbers__ and have many similar properties.

 {.text-center.s-purple.s-small}
 ${a}{a|1|0,10,1}, ${b}{b|1|0,10,1}, _{span.n}${a+b}_, _{span.n}${a+2×b}_,